dwyl/learn-tachyons/README.md

 <link rel="stylesheet" href="https://unpkg.com/tachyons/css/tachyons.min.css">
 ```

-If you want to customise the styles you can clone the tachyons repo locally and install the dependencies
+If you want to customize the styles you can
+clone the tachyons repo locally and install the dependencies

 ```sh
 $ git clone https://github.com/tachyons-css/tachyons.git